Marshall3c03/MonkeyChef/README.md

   A web app built using Javascript, communicating with a MongoDB database through express.
 The front-end is displayed using React.
 </td>
 <td>
   The app allows the user to manage their recipes and meal planner.
-The user has full CRUD methods on the recipes, and they can assign them to a weekly meal planner.
+The user has full CRUD methods on the recipes, and they can assign them to a weekly meal planner, where they can also be managed.
+The app automatically updates a shopping list, sourcing the ingredients from the recipes in the planner, and consilidates it to avoid multiples of the same item.<br>
+  Other functions include search and filters for easier recipe management.
 </td>
 </tr>
 </table>